• Skip to main content

 • Add the garlic, oregano and chili powder and cook for one more minute while stirring.

-• Then, add the lentils, canned tomatoes (with all the juice) and water.
+• Then, add the lentils (cooked), canned tomatoes (with all the juice) and water.
 Cook for about 10 minutes on medium heat stirring regularly (keep on a gentle simmer).
 Keep cooking until thicker: the lentil stew is ready when you reach a saucy texture without being too watery.
 Then, add the leafy green and keep cooking for about 1-2 more minutes or until wilted.
 Taste and adjust the seasonings (salt, pepper and chili powder).

 Build the stuffed potatoes: